 When is NMAT held?

-NMAT is held over a test window of around 70 days, beginning from October and ending in December.
+NMAT is held over a test window of around 70 days, beginning in October and ending in December.
 You can book the test slot as per your convenience and suitability.
 NMAT registration generally begins in the month of August.
 You are required to apply online at mba.com

 Who can appear in NMAT?